Early years pupil premium information for childcare providers

 Using the EYPP effectively

-It will be down to each individual early years provider to decide how to utilise the EYPP to improve the quality of education for disadvantaged children.
+It will be down to each individual early years provider to decide how to utilise the EYPP to improve the quality of education for children. from families receiving additional support.
 Ofsted inspections will report on whether providers spend their EYPP funding effectively.

 Providers will be expected to evidence outcomes as a result of the funding allocated and this will be assessed as part of the Ofsted inspection.
 Providers will need to track progress of children so impact can be measured.
 EYPP will form part of the existing Ofsted inspection framework.